 - Current members of the Board of Directors and Council are not eligible for consideration for this award.
 After the member’s term of office is over, s/he may then be eligible for consideration.

 - Previous Global Outstanding New Advisor Award winners or Certificate of Merit recipients are not eligible.

 - Previous Regional-level outstanding award winners are eligible for Global Awards.

 - Only one nominee per category per institution will be considered.
-The awards database will notify those that may have a duplicate entry.
-However, it's best to save time and coordinate campus-wide before entering the nomination.
+The awards database will alert those that may have a duplicate entry though it will still allow the submission.
+We will contact nominators and request that only one nominee be put forward so it's best to save time and coordinate campus-wide before entering the nomination.